Rafael Devers Player Props: Red Sox vs. Yankees

-On Friday, Rafael Devers (.590 slugging percentage in past 10 games, including four home runs) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:10 PM ET.
+On Saturday, Rafael Devers (.590 slugging percentage in past 10 games, including four home runs) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:15 PM ET.

-He mashed two homers in his last game (going 2-for-4) in his most recent game against the Rockies.
+In his previous game he had a hitless showing (0-for-4) against the Yankees.

 Rafael Devers Game Info & Props vs. the Yankees